 The use is determined by the principal to be necessary for other special circumstances, health-related reasons, or emergencies.

-Violation of this policy can result in discipline up to and including suspension or expulsion, and notification of law enforcement authorities.
+Violation of this policy can result in discipline, up to and including suspension or expulsion, and notification of law enforcement authorities.

 PLAY EQUIPMENT, TOYS, RADIOS, ETC.